AkikanK/Lab-Project/README.md

 **Getting Started:**
-The program requires all files found in the 'data'-folder to function, as well as all the dependencies mentioned in the requirements document.
+The program requires all files found in the 'code'-folder to function, as well as all the dependencies mentioned in the requirements.txt document.

 Once the files have all been downloaded into the same folder, the program is run and can be tested from the main.py file or the bottest.py file.
-I have included initialisation code, so the program can be run both in terminal or any python-supporting software of your choosing.
+I have included initialisation code, so the program will run both in terminal or any python-supporting software of your choosing.

 **Using the program:**

 For Playing:
 The main.py contains code which ensures that all the proper events occur within the algorithm file (do not modify it).
-To start, simply run the code in the main.py document.
+To start, simply run the code in the main.py document..
-The player is first prompted to press any other key except e (Exit).
-Afterwards you are placed in the main gameplay loop of picking between three integers, which correspond to choices in a game of Rock-Paper-Scissors:
+You are placed in the main gameplay loop of a game of Rock-Paper-Scissors.
+After each choice, you will see the result, and can play again by pressing the button below the choices.
-0 = Rock, 1 = Paper, 2 = Scissors.
 In the background, the algorithm (which I have annotated more in my testing document as well as the code in algorithmv3.py) learns to play based on your moves, and (hopefully) will improve and become more accurate the longer that you play.